hmcts/ccd-docker/docs/IdamAlt.md

 # Idam Alternative Configurations
-It's possible to disable the Idam-sim containers and run CCD with either full Idam containers provided by the `sidam.yml` file or using the `IDAM_OVERRIDE_URL` environment variable to point services towards an external IDAM instance.
+It's possible to disable the Idam-sim containers and run CCD with either full Idam containers provided by the `sidam.yml` file or using the `IDAM_API_BASE_URL` environment variable to point services towards an external IDAM instance.
 This is useful for covering situations that the simulator cannot cover adequetly.

 > [!WARNING]